Equestrian statues, an inventory

 The New York Times of April 10, 1899 published an article on an attempt by S.H.
 Kauffmann to make an inventory of all existing equestrian statues in the world.
-Quotes from this article “As a result of years of inquiry and search in person Mr. Kauffmann has collected data that lead him to set down the number of equestrian statues in the world as about two hundred and eighty-five”.
-Further “the book that will describe the equestrian statues of the world has yet to be written”.
-As far as I know, 117 years later, this is still the case.
+Quotes from this article “As a result of years of inquiry and search in person Mr. Kauffmann has collected data that lead him to set down the number of equestrian statues in the world as about two hundred and eighty-five” and “the book that will describe the equestrian statues of the world has yet to be written”.
+As far as I knew, 118 years later, this was still the case.
 So I wrote the book that was published in May 2017.
 The limited edition of this book (240 copies) with the title ‘From Marcus Aurelius to Kim Jong-il’, was sold out within a year.
 The text of this book can be found under the heading ‘The book’.

 A book is nice, but a website has its own attractiveness.
 This medium is much more flexible.
 The information can be updated on a daily basis and is available to all who are interested in art and history.

-As said before the ambition of the website is to give an as complete picture as possible of all equestrian statues and remarkable equestrian sculptures in this world, acknowledging at the same time that the lists on this site are not yet complete.
+The ambition of the website is to give an as complete picture as possible of all equestrian statues and remarkable equestrian sculptures in this world, acknowledging at the same time that the lists on this site are not yet complete.
 It is also therefore that I would appreciate it to receive comments, additional information etc. You can give your comments under ‘Contact’.

 In conclusion I wish to remark that you can feel free to use the pictures of this site.
 Just mention that you found them on www.equestrianstatue.org.
 If you want to have the pictures with a better quality (i.e. a higher density), just let me know.

 Amsterdam, May 2021